 Notice of Formal Hearing

-OSC gives notice to the complainant and respondent at least 5 class days in advance of the hearing.
+OSC gives notice to the complainant and respondent in advance of the hearing.
 The notice is sent to UMD email only.
 The notice includes the date, time, and location of the hearing as well as the alleged violation(s).

 Hearing of Multiple Students